 Discussion

 Changes in the subpolar gyre appear to have a tenuous link to the subtropical gyre of the North Atlantic during the past [50,51].
 Depending on the thermal conditions of the mixed-layer and thermocline, this apparent link might have varied between weak and strong states.
-Data from core Hu90-08 illuminate on this link, which is broadly divided into four periods: Penultimate deglaciation including the termination II, MIS5, MIS3, and the last deglacial period including the Holocene.
+Data from core Hu90-08 illuminates this link, which is broadly divided into four periods: Penultimate deglaciation, including the termination II, MIS5, MIS3, and the last deglacial period, including the Holocene.
 Five published records (Table 1), namely CH69-K09 [23], EW9303-37JPC (hereafter 37JPC; [24]), MD03-2664 [25,26], SU90-24 [19],

 and the Ocean Drilling Program (ODP) site 984 [27] in the subpolar gyre are plotted with Hu90-08 in Figures 6 and 7 as well, allowing us to provide an integrated assessment of broader changes in the sea-surface characteristics during the last glacial cycle.
-It should be stated a priori that some of the published records used in the study uses dated chronology due either to unavailability of the initial depth-scale data or 14C-dates/tie points or the unwillingness of the authors to share those data for unknown reasons.
+It should be stated a priori that some of the published records used in the study use dated chronology due either to the unavailability of the initial depth-scale data or 14C-dates/tie points or the unwillingness of the authors to share those data for unknown reasons.
 A two-pronged

 approach was employed to use those published data: publications in which depth-scale data are unavailable, for example, published δ18O from core 37JPC and benthic foraminifera δ18O for SU90-24, we used the dated age models.
 In contrast to cores 37JPC and SU90-24, data from cores CH69-K09, 984, and MD03-2664 are updated following our age-model